-In fact, if we look at the pertinent empirical data that is available, a considerably more positive picture arises.
-In as long ago as the 1970s, Heinemeijer et al. (1976) concluded on the basis a large-scale survey in the two main migrant-sending areas (the Rif and the Sous) that migrants actually had a relatively high propensity to invest, although the unfavorable and uncertain economic conditions limited investment opportunities (see also Bonnet and Bossard, 1973).
+Nevertheless, if we look at the pertinent empirical data that is available, a considerably more positive picture arises.
+In the 1970s, Heinemeijer et al. (1976) already concluded on the basis a large-scale survey in two main migrant-sending areas (the Rif and the Sous) that migrants actually had a relatively high propensity to invest, although the unfavourable and uncertain economic conditions limited investment opportunities (see also Bonnet and Bossard, 1973).
 More recent studies have also indicated that migrants do not indulge in conspicuous consumption and that they are more prone to invest in non-housing sectors of the local economy - the service sector in particular - than was previously assumed (De Haas, 2003; Khachani, 1998; Refass, 1999).